Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it modifies an existing ComfyUI workflow, lists supported operations (set_input, add_node, etc.), and specifies return value.
-Differentiates from sibling tools like create_workflow and analyze_workflow.
+The description clearly states it modifies an existing ComfyUI workflow, lists specific operations (set_input, add_node, etc.), and indicates the return value.
+This distinguishes it from siblings like create_workflow or analyze_workflow.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.